1

 To thrive as a Cognitive Coach, you need a background in psychology, education, or a related field, along with expertise in cognitive training techniques.
 Familiarity with cognitive assessment tools, brain-training software, and sometimes certifications in cognitive coaching or neurofeedback are commonly required.
 Exceptional interpersonal skills, patience, and the ability to motivate and personalize strategies for clients help set top performers apart.
 These competencies are crucial for effectively supporting clients in enhancing their cognitive abilities and achieving measurable improvements.

-What is a cognitive coach?
+What does a cognitive coach do?

-How to become a certified cognitive coach?
+How to become a cognitive coach?

 What are the typical daily responsibilities of a Cognitive Coach, and how do they support clients’ progress?